NERC-CEH/catalogue/README.markdown

         pact install patch
         gem install bundler

-* Get a copy of the [chromedriver](http://ladist.nerc-lancaster.ac.uk/apps/selenium/chromedriver-2.10_win32.exe).
-Save it somewhere as *chromedriver* and make sure that it is accessable from your PATH variable

 * Install the gem bundle using.
 Nokogiri will be installed here and may need to build some components.
 This step may take some time.

         bundle install